Camilla SPALIVIERO

-Her research interests focus on second and foreign language acquisition and teaching through multilingual education, intercultural education, digital resources, and literary texts, with a particular emphasis on language learning strategies and language teacher education.
+Her research interests focus on multilingual education, intercultural education, the use of literary texts and multimodality in the foreign/second language classroom, with a particular emphasis on language teacher collaboration, language teacher education, and language learning strategies.

 Education